mcvoid/mcvoid.github.io/content/docs/player-guide/core-rules/_index.md

 Movement can happen at any time during the turn.
 So a character may move 30' before an action, or after an action, or even in the middle of an action.
 For example, a character with extra attacks may break up an attack so that they move in between each attack.

+A simple action like drawing a weapon may be done as part of movement.
+A trivial action like saying a few words or dropping something in your hand may be done for free during your turn.

 ### Actions
 An action is the main thing the character does over the course of the round.
 Consult the table below for the mechanic that resolves the action.
+Note that *any* action which can be performed over the span of a few seconds may be considered an action.

 ##### Table 1: Actions